94 Pages Posted: 21 Aug 2013 Last revised: 5 Apr 2014

 One of the great ironies about information privacy law is that the primary regulation of privacy in the United States has barely been studied in a scholarly way.
 Since the late 1990s, the Federal Trade Commission (FTC) has been enforcing companies’ privacy policies through its authority to police unfair and deceptive trade practices.
-Despite more than fifteen years of FTC enforcement, there is no meaningful body of judicial decisions to show for it.
+Despite over fifteen years of FTC enforcement, there is no meaningful body of judicial decisions to show for it.
 The cases have nearly all resulted in settlement agreements.
 Nevertheless, companies look to these agreements to guide their privacy practices.
-Thus, in practice, FTC privacy jurisprudence has become the broadest and most influential regulating force on information privacy in the United States — more so than nearly any privacy statute and any common law tort.
+Thus, in practice, FTC privacy jurisprudence has become the broadest and most influential regulating force on information privacy in the United States — more so than nearly any privacy statute or any common law tort.

-In this article, we contend that the FTC’s privacy jurisprudence is the functional equivalent to a body of common law, and we examine it as such.
+In this Article, we contend that the FTC’s privacy jurisprudence is functionally equivalent to a body of common law, and we examine it as such.
 We explore how and why the FTC, and not contract law, came to dominate the enforcement of privacy policies.
 A common view of the FTC’s privacy jurisprudence is that it is thin, merely focusing on enforcing privacy promises.
 In contrast, a deeper look at the principles that emerge from FTC privacy “common law” demonstrates that the FTC’s privacy jurisprudence is quite thick.
 The FTC has codified certain norms and best practices and has developed some baseline privacy protections.
 Standards have become so specific they resemble rules.
-We contend that the foundations exist to develop this “common law” into a robust privacy regulatory regime, one that focuses on consumer expectations of privacy, that extends far beyond privacy policies, and that involves a full suite of substantive rules that exist independently from a company’s privacy representations.
+We contend that the foundations exist to develop this “common law” into a robust privacy regulatory regime, one that focuses on consumer expectations of privacy, extends far beyond privacy policies, and involves a full suite of substantive rules that exist independently from a company’s privacy representations.